joshRooz/vault-compose/README.md

-# Vault Compose - Replication
+# Vault Compose

 ## Cluster Topology

-Four clusters - with three instances each - are deployed to a flat network.
-The primary cluster has an additional compose service (three instances) for horizontal read scaling using performance standbys.
+Four clusters, running in logical redundancy zones (1, 2, and 3), are deployed to a flat network.
+The primary cluster has six instances as the reference architecture states.
+To minimize weight the remaining clusters are set to 3 replicas, but can scale all the same.
 An HAProxy instance fronts each cluster, with dynamic ports forwarded for the Vault API and HAProxy statistics.
-Cluster replication does not target HAProxy.

 The HAProxy configuration contains a commented KMIP frontend and backend as well.